 Incident Cases of CHD and Stroke

-- HPFS: There were 866 incident cases of coronary heart disease and 258 incident cases of stroke during eight years of follow-up
+- HPFS: There were 866 incident cases of CHD and 258 incident cases of stroke during eight years of follow-up

 - NHS: There were 939 incident cases of CHD and 563 incident cases of stroke during 14 years of follow-up.